strauberly/tons-of-tacos-v1.3/DEV-JOURNAL.md

 ---

+-- 21 May 2024 --

+- Application now checks if a menu item is already a cart item and if so, alerts the user to the status and recommends action through an alert.
+-

+---

 -- 20 May 2024 --

 - Cart items now display an alert when their quantity would exceed the current limit of 10 or if their new quantity would exceed the cart limit of 20 total items.